WBOR-91-1-FM/spinget/README.md

 ## How to run

-1. Make sure you have ffmpeg installed on your machine:
+1. Make sure you have ffmpeg installed on your machine.
+You can download ffmpeg easily using [Homebrew](https://brew.sh) in your command line:

     ```zsh
     brew install ffmpeg